jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 ![](imgs/image8.png)

-After you add selected YANG modules to the **IOS XE Switching-Cisco Native** set, click on **"Locate and add missing dependencies"** in the Missing dependencies box on the right side.
+After you add selected YANG modules to the **"IOS XE IETF"** set, click on **"Locate and add missing dependencies"** in the Missing dependencies box on the right side.

 ![](imgs/image9.png)